domROI/ReactTest/README.md

 # ROI Ltd Technical Test

+This test is intended to test your ability to create a web application that will interact with an external restful service.

+We are looking for concise, clean, well commented code and that you have chosen the right tools for the right job.
+We will also be looking at your app structure as a whole.

 ## Blogger.

 Application to read blog posts, and when logged into the application you can create/edit/delete posts.